Model Overview

 Connecting the Model to a Webflow

 The Model is the backend of the digital process.
-Adding components to a canvas of a Webflow creates the structure of the digital process, but for a digital process to function, to be able to receive and display data, and to work in accordance with what you defined and specified, the components must be connected to the Model.
+Adding components to a canvas of a Webflow creates the structure of the digital process, but for a digital process to function, to be able to receive and display data, and to work by what you defined and specified, the components must be connected to the Model.

 Model - Transaction Data Items